taboca/html-one-page-scroller-review/README.md

 ### Full page and larger-than-full-page sections

 * [When slides data is bigger than screen](http://www.taboca.com/dd/fullPage.js-master/examples/responsiveAutoHeight.html#firstPage) is a case dealing to a condition when the slide content is too big and shows how to disable the whole system.
+However, it is important to observe that such a mode, of operation, is triggered based in a condition of responsiveness and not based in a user experience need.
+The trigger is simply the width of the page.

+An issue, that should be addressed in this discussion, is to consider the means for knowing when the content is larger than its displaying element that has embedded it.